 - You could lose some property: Not all property is exempt from seizure in Chapter 7 bankruptcy, so it's possible you might have to part with some of the items you love.
 Many luxury possessions will be at risk.

 - It doesn't relieve you of all your debts: For example, if you have student loans or owe child support or alimony, Chapter 7 bankruptcy has no impact on them.
 You're still required to keep current with these obligations, both during and after your bankruptcy filing.

 Before you file for Chapter 7 bankruptcy, compare the pros and cons to ensure that you're getting what you want from the process.
-If everything checks out, learn more about getting started, including the information you need to collect and how to put the wheels in motion.
+If everything checks out, learn more about getting started, including the information you need to collect, passing the means test, and how to put the wheels in motion.

 A Chapter 7 bankruptcy discharge comes quickly, typically within a few months, so you're closer than you think to finally solving some of your financial issues.